laran/cassandra/doc/source/cql/types.rst

 User-Defined Types
 ^^^^^^^^^^^^^^^^^^

-CQL support the definition of user-defined types (UDT for short).
+CQL supports the definition of user-defined types (UDT for short).
 Such a type can be created, modified and removed using the :token:`create_type_statement`, :token:`alter_type_statement` and :token:`drop_type_statement` described below.
 But once created, a UDT is simply referred to by its name: